 Students planning to transfer to a four-year college or university should complete courses required for the university major and the general education pattern required by that transfer institution.
-See catalog TRANSFER INFORMATION section.

 Additional courses may be required to meet university lower-division requirements.
 Course requirements at the transfer institution are subject to change and may be verified by a counselor or by consulting the current university catalog.

 Many Baccalaureate in Arts degrees require a third semester competency in a foreign language.

 Consult the current catalog of the transfer institution and consult with a counselor.